IDMNYU/Ideation_Prototyping_6053_Fall_2019_Bennett/MidTerm.md

 #### Due October 28:

-* A + B (bring to class)
+* A + B (bring to class & Post images to your site)
 * revise, refine and iterate your personas
 * revise + iterate your mindmap of the challenges of your lost civilization + people.
 This is to be a high fidelity mindmap document.
 Then, include in your mind map, in a different visual treatment (font, color, shape): What created these challenges?
 You should be informed by your research.
 This must be evident.
 * Post on your site (by Monday noon) a list of 6 different people, organizations, leaders, politicians, celebrites from your Lost Civilization.
-Either write a short paragraph describing each person, that is backed up by research, or link to such research.
+Either write a short paragraph describing each person that is backed up by research, or link to such research.
+These are short, descriptive blurbs.
 * other homework, as prescribed in the [schedule](shedule.md)

 #### Due November 4: